Top reasons to go on a cruise to Greenland

 Choosing your Greenland cruise

-In the early season the temperatures remain well above freezing, and in late August and September it becomes dark enough to see the Northern Lights.
-Ice is a big factor and can affect any expedition at any stage so you need to be flexible and consider the strength of the ship you choose.
+Temperatures remain well above freezing, even early in the season.
+Later in August and September is your best chance of seeing the Northern Lights, but no matter when you depart, ice is a big factor, so you'll need to be flexible and consider the strength of the ship you choose.

 With fewer polar bears in much of Greenland there are also opportunities to get some longer treks in, which can be hard to achieve in other regions.
-If you want to be active on your trip, definitely ensure that your ship facilitates this.
+Ensure your ship facilitates being active if you want to get out and about.

 Our top Greenland cruises